Classification: Kinase Inhibitor

 How to Take Ruxolitinib

 Ruxolitinib comes in a tablet form in multiple dosage strengths.
 It is typically taken twice a day, with or without food.
-The exact dose is based on your platelet count.
-Your blood counts will be monitored closely while on therapy and your dose will be adjusted based on the platelet count.
+The exact dose is based on the type of cancer it is treating and how well you tolerate the dose.
+Your blood counts will be monitored closely while on therapy and your dose may be adjusted based on your blood counts.
 If you miss a dose, do not take an additional dose to make up for the missed dose and take your next dose as scheduled.
 Do not stop taking this medication abruptly without talking with your provider as the dose may need to be tapered.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
-These include: grapefruit, grapefruit juice, ketoconazole, rifampin, St. Johns Wort and many anti-fungal medications.
+These include: grapefruit, grapefruit juice, ketoconazole, rifampin, St. Johns Wort and many anti-fungal medications (fluconazole).
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling